 IFRS 9 requires the Bank to record an allowance for ECLs for all loans and other debt financial assets not held at FVTPL, together with loan commitments and financial guarantee contracts.
 The allowance is based on the ECLs associated with the probability of default in the next twelve months unless there has been a significant increase in credit risk since origination.

-All ECL calculation for the branches is performed at Head Office level.
+All ECL calculations for the Branches are performed at Head Office level.